 REVIEW: Boys From County Hell (2021)

 British and Irish genre comedies are going to be under the shadow of Edgar Wright’s seminal rom-zom-com Shaun of the Dead (2004) for some time to come, even though we’re approaching that film’s *cough* twentieth anniversary (I’m sorry).
 Joe Cornish’s less well-known Attack the Block (2011) deserves to be mentioned in the same breath as Shaun, but none have reached the same level of breakout hit as the film that got red on you.
-The 2010s were a much better decade for horror, in general, than the 2000s and that extended to the British horror-comedy with Sightseers (2012), Prevenge (2016), Pride and Prejudice and Zombies (2016) and Get Duked!
+The 2010s were a much better decade for horror, in general, than the 2000s and that extended to the British horror-comedy with Sightseers (2012), Prevenge (2016), Pride and Prejudice and Zombies (2016), Anna and the Apocalypse (2017) and Get Duked!
 (2019).
 Steve Pemberton and Reece Shearsmith are keeping the genre very much alive on television, of course, with the continuation of The League of Gentlemen, as well as Psychoville and Inside No 9.

 After British horror The Banishing landed on Shudder last week, this week it is the turn of the Republic of Ireland, with vampire comedy Boys From County Hell.
 Set in the very small town of Six Mile Hill (where everybody knows each other), the story is based around the legend of Abhartach, who some believe was the main influence on Bram Stoker’s Dracula.
 The small town in question is situated next to the cairn where Abhartach’s remains are said to be buried and they’ve attempted to capitalise on this by naming the pub The Stoker, in the hope of luring naive American tourists a la An American Werewolf in London.